dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

     children HashMapRoot     # { String : &BinaryTreeNode }
 }
-type Lineage [Link]          # TODO use a derivative of the HAMT as array ? type Turnovers [PulseLink]   # TODO make into a tree type Provenance struct {
+type Lineage [Link]          # TODO use a derivative of the HAMT as array ? type Turnovers [HistoricalPulseLink]   # TODO make into a tree type Provenance struct {
     dmz &Dmz
     stateTree &StateTreeNode